Since 1922, and we only just begun!

 Today, NNZ is an international company specialising in packaging for customers in the fruit and vegetable sector and industry.
 The family business has steadily developed into an organization with a headquarter in Groningen (The Netherlands), €170 million revenue, 250 employees, a global network of partners and 24 branches in Europe, United States, Canada and Africa.

-NNZ wants to create inspired packaging solutions for the shared success of our customers supplier and employees.
+NNZ wants to create inspired packaging solutions for the shared success of our customers, suppliers and employees.

 We offer sustainable packaging solutions tailored to current and future customer needs, understanding our customer and supporting them with a leading portfolio in focus areas, and fast, responsive customized services and advice.